JoelF-GRC/AWS-cloud-resume-challenge/docs/site-implementation.md

 ## 1. Objective

 The objective of this project is to design and deploy a modern, minimal, highly secure, cost-efficient, static website hosted entirely on AWS.
 The site features:

-- A visual-first **art portfolio** (primary focus)
+- A visual-first art portfolio (primary focus)

-- A clean, accessible **professional resume page**
+- A clean, accessible professional resume page

-- Leverage AWS services to demonstrate working knowledge of AWS ecosystem
+- Use of AWS services to demonstrate cloud proficiency

-- Links to **GitHub projects**, including Cloud Resume Challenge and GRC/AWS repos
+- GitHub repo links for Cloud Resume Challenge and GRC/AWS projects

-- Optional pages for bicycles, Daniel Rebour drawings, and new artwork categories
+- Optional pages for bicycles, Rebour drawings, and additional artwork

-The implementation follows AWS Cloud Resume Challenge principles while expanding the scope into a full personal portfolio.

 ---